This section applies only to the authentication of end users, i.e. the users of your OutSystems applications.

 - Learn more about Integrated Windows Authentication in OutSystems.

 - Learn more about persistent login, to enable end users not having to log in every time after their first successful login.

 - Single Sign-On

-- Lear more about Single Sign-On, and how the end-users can authenticate to all applications at once.
+- Learn more about Single Sign-On, and how the end users can authenticate to all applications at once.